ManCal70/AzureLabs/2_NVA_Sandwiched_Between_PLB_&_ILB/README.md

-### This lab builds on my previous work which can be found <a href="https://github.com/ManCalAzure/AzureLabs/blob/master/JunOS-To-Azure-VNG-IPSec+BGP/README.md">here</a>.<br /></p> Please complete this lab before moving on to this one.
+### This lab builds on my previous work which can be found <a href="https://github.com/ManCalAzure/AzureLabs/blob/master/JunOS-To-Azure-VNG-IPSec+BGP/README.md">here</a>.
+Please complete this lab before moving on to this one. <br /></p>

 **In this lab we add an Azure internal load balancer on the TRUST side of the firewalls**